 Do any devices offer the best of both worlds?

-There's an increasing number of fitness trackers offering more advanced notifications, and smartwatches with built-in activity tracking capabilities.
-That’s why we put fitness trackers and smartwatches through some of the same testing, to find out if any devices can perform well in both functions.
+That’s why we put fitness trackers and smartwatches through the same tests, to find out whether any devices can perform well in both capacities.

 But we know that they're still perceived slightly differently by shoppers, so we evaluate them accordingly, placing a greater emphasis on smart functionality when we rate smartwatches.

 Apple has also done a good job of building strong fitness and activity tracking functionality into its Apple Watch, along with the most sophisticated smart features and good looks.